 - BUSA 552, Managing Corporate Integrity

-- Exemption from these courses may be awarded with an earned C- or better in an approved undergraduate accounting, economics and statistics, or finance course at a regionally accredited institution.
+- Exemption from these courses may be awarded with an earned C- or better in an approved undergraduate accounting, economics and statistics or finance course at a college or university with institutional accreditation.

 - These courses must be completed in the student’s first three terms.
 If not completed in first three terms, the student cannot take anymore courses until prerequisites are completed.